Al-Wathbah uprising: History

-Timeline

-January, 1948
+Events

-On January 3, the Iraqi foreign minister, Fāḍil al-Jamālī, was reported to have said that the Iraqi people were “sensitive to the merits” of the 1930 Anglo-Iraqi Treaty.
-That night, the Independence Party held a secret meeting in its headquarters, planning a public protest against the government.
+On January 3, Iraqi Foreign Minister Fāḍil al-Jamālī was reported to have said that the Iraqi people were "sensitive to the merits" of the 1930 Anglo-Iraqi Treaty.
+That night, the Iraqi Independence Party held a secret meeting in its headquarters, planning a public protest against the government.

-On January 4, students from al-Karkh and Al Adhamiya secondary schools joined up to protest the statements of al-Jamālī.
-They marched toward the School of Law, with the intent on continuing on toward the Royal Palace.
+On January 4, students from Al-Karkh and Al Adhamiya Secondary Schools joined up to protest al-Jamālī's statements.
+They marched toward the School of Law with the intent on continuing on toward the Royal Palace.
 When they arrived in the vicinity of the School of Law, police attempted to break up the protest.
-Students from the School of Law left their classrooms to join the protest (548).
+Students from the School of Law left their classrooms to join the protest.
 The police used clubs and fired shots to disperse the protest.
-Many students were wounded and thirty-nine were arrested (six of whom were members of the Iraqi Communist Party or the related party The National Liberation Party), and the School of Law was closed down.
+Many students were wounded, and 39 were arrested (six of whom were members of the Iraqi Communist Party or the related National Liberation Party), and the School of Law was closed down.

 On January 6, students from all colleges went on strike.

-On January 8, the authorities released the arrested students.
-The strike ceased.
+On January 8, the authorities released the arrested students, and the strike ceased.

-On January 16, it was announced that the Iraqi government had signed a treaty in Portsmouth, effectively renewing its alliance with Britain.
-At the announcement of the treaty a three-day strike of college students began during which they protested in the streets.
+On January 16, it was announced that the Iraqi government had signed a treaty in Portsmouth that effectively renewed its alliance with Britain.
+At the announcement, a three-day strike of college students occurred during which they protested in the streets.

 On January 16, there were large-scale student protests.
-Although the protests were somewhat spontaneous in nature, they coalesced through the organizing of several political organizations: The communist “Student Cooperation Committee,” the Progressive Democrats, the Populists, the Kurdish Democrats, and the student wings of the National Democratic Party and the Independence Party.
+Although they were somewhat spontaneous in nature, they coalesced by several political organisations: the communist "Student Cooperation Committee", the Progressive Democrats, the Populists, the Kurdish Democrats and the student wings of the National Democratic Party and the Independence Party.

-On January 20 there was a large-scale student march.
-For the first time since the beginning of the unrest, other social groups joined the students: The Schalchiyyah workers and the poor shantytown dwelling migrants from South-Eastern Iraq known as the Shargāwiyyīn.
+On January 20, there was a large-scale student march.
+For the first time since the beginning of the unrest, other social groups joined the students: the Schalchiyyah workers and the poor shantytown dwelling migrants from south-eastern Iraq known as the Shargāwiyyīn.
 The police responded by firing directly at the demonstrators.
 The demonstrators, however, did not disperse.